 LendingTree is an online loan marketplace for every type of borrowing, from auto loans to credit cards and beyond.
 You can use this service to easily compare offers from up to five lenders at a time, helping you access the best rates and terms for your personal loan.
 We love the detailed information provided on each lending partner, with thousands of client reviews to help determine which one is the best choice for a personal loan.
 LendingTree has a great reputation and is a trustworthy option if you want to use a referral service to research and secure a loan.

-SoFi has some big benefits compared with other options for consolidation loans: the lowest average interest rates, assistance (and forbearance) if you lose your job while repaying a loan, and even occasional sign-up bonus money.
+SoFi has some big benefits compared with other options for consolidation loans: low fixed rates, assistance (and forbearance) if you lose your job while repaying a loan, and even occasional sign-up bonus money.
 But, an increase in the number of complaints from SoFi clients, describing negative experiences specifically with the customer service department, gave us some cause for concern.

 SuperMoney offers comparison "shopping" for many financial products, including consolidation loans.
 They offer funding through just over a dozen partners, and you can see detailed information and reviews about each one before filling out your application.
 SuperMoney hasn't been around as long as some of the referral platforms we evaluated and so there's not as much customer feedback yet.
 This is a good way to gather information about personal loans you might be eligible for, but you'll still have to complete your application directly with the lender you choose.